OrienteerBAP/Orienteer-Guidebook/installation.md

 ## Installation Options and System Requirements

 There are two options for Orienteer installation:
+* The standalone mode: on any computer that runs Java environment.
 * The embedded mode: on an application server.
 Orienteer can be installed on all famous compatible web application servers:
   * [WildFly/Jboss](http://wildfly.org/),
   * [Weblogic](https://www.oracle.com/middleware/weblogic/index.html),